Research conducted for SEEK reveals 37% of Australian workers are looking to move jobs in the next 6 months and there are four main reasons:

 We asked SEEK’s resident psychologist, Sabina Read, and Managing Director of Forum Recruitment, Sam Nutbean, for their insights into why staff may be looking to switch jobs and how hirers can look at ways to reduce turnover.

 Think differently about career progression opportunities

 “Career progression has always been one of the highest motivators for employees seeking new employment,” Nutbean says.
-While it’s not always possible to offer a huge range of traditional career opportunities like promotion, there are other progress opportunities you can consider.
+In smaller businesses, it’s not always possible to offer a huge range of traditional career opportunities like promotion, however there are other progress opportunities you can consider.